 3. Does my EHR come with all the tools to keep focus?

 Piecing together all of the equipment required to run an effective optometric practice is a lot of work.
-But, as these solutions grow with the needs of your patients, your practice, and the eye care industry, maintaining the solutions and their connections to other systems becomes too complex to manage.
+As these solutions grow with the needs of your patients, your practice, and the eye care industry, maintenance and software linking becomes too complex to manage.

 4. Is your staff manually entering frame information?